Skip to main content

 (your files) (ready to save) (saved history)

-Before you can do anything, Git needs to know who you are:
+Before Git lets you do anything, it needs to know who you are.
+Run these once and you're set for life:

 git config --global user.name "Your Name"